mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 {{RFC8200}} flows when they are proxied according to the MASQUE proposal over HTTP/3.

+## Tunnel mode

+In tunnel mode the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the proxy itself.
+In this mode the proxy just blindly forwards all payload on it outfacing interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling associiation.
+However, a proxy MUST offer this service only for known clients and clients MUST present a valid authenfication certificate during connection establishment.
+The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward is the IP address matches a set of registered client IP address.
+Optionally a proxy also MAY offer this service only for a limited set of target addresses.
+In such a case the proxy SHOULD also inspect the destination IP address and reject packets with unknown destination address with an error message.

+## Flow Forwarding mode

+In flow forwarding mode the CONNECT-IP method establishes an outgoing IP flow, from the MASQUE server's external address to the target server's address specified by the client.
+The method also enables reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.
+However, it does not support flow establishment by an external server.
+This specification supports forwarding of incoming traffic to one of the clients only if an active mapping has previously been created based on an IP-CONNECT request.

+This mode cover the point-to-point use case and allows for flow-based optimizations.
-The approach taken in this paper does not send the IP header as part of the payload between the client and proxy in order to reduce overhead.
-The target IP address and other IP flow related information is provided by the client as part of the CONNECT-IP request.
-The sources address is selected by the proxy as further discussed below.
-Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signalled separately.
+As the target IP address and port is provided by the client as part of the CONNECT-IP request and the sources address is anyway selected by the proxy, in this mode the palyoad does not contain the IP header as part of the payload between the client and proxy in order to reduce overhead.
+Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP requst or using HTTP CAPSULATE frames
+{{!I-D.schinazi-quic-h3-datagram}} later.

 This proposal is based on the analysis provided in
 {{?I-D.westerlund-masque-transport-issues}} indicating that most information in the IP header is either IP flow related or can or even should be provided by the proxy as the IP communication endpoint without the need for input from the client.
 The only information identified that requires client interaction is ECN {{RFC3168}}
 and ICMP {{RFC0792}} {{RFC4443}} handling.
-This document proposes an event-based handling for both, which may not provide unambiguous mapping to one specific IP packet that triggered the event but trades this off for lower overhead.

 This document uses an IP flow definition that is tighter than just source and destination address of the IP packet.
 To reduce the overhead a number of IP